 - Which roles are essential for the business and contribute to P & L. That also raises the question which roles are not doing this and makes them vulnerable in future organisation charts.

 - What processes have been shown to be unnecessary and can be streamlined or dropped altogether?

 - Can more people work from home?
 Organisations have seen how jobs they didn’t think could be carried out remotely successfully switched.
-This will help reduce overheads, but could cause other knock on effects on the business real estate sector and other enterprises that service them.
-What is people don’t want to work from home?
+In some ways this has been a huge bonus overcoming the stigma attached to flex working.
+It will also help reduce overheads, but could cause other knock on effects on the business real estate sector and other enterprises that service them.
+What if people don’t want to work from home?
 Maybe they don’t have the space.
 Some will welcome this – but many won’t.
 Read my post: WFM Post Covid19 is about intention.
 Be careful what you wish for.